AbrarMoahmed/microAlgoC/README.md

 # C Projects

-This repository contains three network programming projects implemented in C, demonstrating different aspects of client-server communication using TCP sockets.
+This repository contains four network programming projects implemented in C, demonstrating different aspects of client-server communication using TCP sockets.

 ## Projects Overview

 1. **[Banking Queue](#bankingqueue)** - A queue management system that assigns numbers to clients
 2. **[Group Chat](#groupchat)** - A multi-client chat server with real-time message broadcasting
 3. **[Simple Messages](#simplemessages)** - A request-response messaging system between client and server
+4. **[Basic FTP](#basicftp)** - A simple file transfer protocol for sending files from client to server

 ---